juliogomez/devops/README.md

 * Configure it to automatically install and start the code, including the following `command: ["yarn", "start"]`
 * Port mapping: if you take a look at our front-end's `package.json` file, you will see it starts an HTTP server in port 8000, so we should change the mapping from `3000:3000` to `3000:8000`

+For the microservice deployment we already have our own _myhero-ui_ manifest, and for this demo we will replace the existing front-end microservice with a new one.
+We could also create a different deployment and work in parallel with the production one.
 For your convenience the _myhero-ui_ repo includes an already modified manifest you can use for this demo.

 Now you should be good to activate your cloud native development environment.